binxio/cfn-mssql-resource-provider/README.md

 # cfn-mssql-resource-provider

-Although CloudFormation is very good in creating Microft MSSQL database servers with Amazon RDS, the mundane task of creating databases, logins and users is not supported.
+Although CloudFormation is very good in creating Microsoft MSSQL database servers with Amazon RDS, the mundane task of creating databases, logins and users is not supported.
 This custom MSSQL resource provider automates the provisioning of MSSQL databases, login's and users.